-Exploiting a SAML Implementation
+Exploiting a SAML Implementation and SAML Vulnerability

 During a recent web application test, I discovered a bug in a Security Assertion Markup Language (SAML) implementation.
 This bug involved an insecure implementation of a SAML feature combined with a custom authentication mechanism our client developed out of a need to support their customers.
 With a bit of creative thinking, we demonstrated how these insecure configurations could combine to form a tricky phishing attack that would allow an attacker access to secured pages potentially containing sensitive information.

 The client’s web application allowed customers to create simple web pages and web forms.
 Customers used the application to collect information from end users and as a portal to contain human resources documentation and other potentially sensitive materials.
 Customers protected these pages in various ways.
-For example, they password-protected pages only allowing access to authorized users.
+For example, they password-protected pages only allow access to authorized users.
 The application also supported single sign-on (SSO) using SAML.
 Testing these authentication mechanisms is important because secure configuration can be tricky.

 I logged into the application using an admin account and created a simple page.
 I then added some basic text content that read, “If you can see this, good for you.”
 Finally, I changed the configuration to require SSO authentication.
 I named the page “samlpage” and saved the settings, which generated a new URL: